 However when a Rogers layer is needed the core is on the layers that need it and that is usually the outside layers.
 See the 6-layer example below with 3 cores rather than 2 as shown above.
 This configuration is sometimes called a "Cap Construction" board or a "core build".

 Rogers 4350 and 4003 in stock.
+We also carry other low-loss materials such as ARLON, Polyflon and Taconic.
 We have our staff of fab engineers to help suggest the optimal ways of using Rogers to achieve your goals.

 For more information on when to use FR4 vs. Rogers see the articles below.

-If you have any questions, please contact us; we will be glad to assist you with your array!
+If you have any questions, please contact us; we will be glad to assist you!